buitron/stock_analysis_workbook-macro/README.md

-# VBA Macros Designed to Automate Excel Workbook/Sheet Summaries
+# VBA Macros Designed to Automate Excel Workbook/Sheet Stock Market Summaries
 Macros designed to automate the analysis of an entire excel workbook, or single worksheet.

 There are two macros provided